berkshelf/berkshelf/_includes/index.md

 ## Berkshelf with Vagrant

 Because Berkshelf stores your Cookbooks in a central location and can store multiple versions of the same Cookbook, we need a way to present these Cookbooks in a structure that is familiar to other tools that expect your Cookbooks to be located all in the same directory and have their folder names the same as the Cookbook name.
+Enter shims:

 ### Shims

-Enter shims

     a shim (from shim) or shiv is a small library that transparently intercepts an API and changes the parameters passed, handles the operation itself, or redirects the operation elsewhere.

 Berkshelf handles shims by hard linking Cookbooks from your Berkshelf to a directory named `cookbooks` in your current working directory.
 You can install shims by adding the `--shims` flag to the install command.

     $ knife berks install --shims

-If we had a Berksfile that had a source for
+If we had a Berksfile with the source

     cookbook "nginx", "= 0.100.5"

-This would install your Cookbook to `~/.berkshelf/nginx-0.100.5` and also create a shim at `cookbooks/nginx`.
+Running the install command would write the Cookbook to `~/.berkshelf/nginx-0.100.5` and also create a shim at `{pwd}/cookbooks/nginx`.

 In your Vagrant file you should add this shims directory to the `cookbooks_path`